datahangar/sfunnel/docs/funneling.md

 # _Funneling?
 Isn't it just tunneling_

-`sfunnel` pushes a new L4 header (TCP or UDP) between the IP and the existing L4 header.
-It is a form of pseudo-tunneling, and suffers from the same [MTU issues](#mtu) as a any tunnel.
+`sfunnel` pushes a new Layer 4 header (TCP or UDP) between the IP and the existing L4 header.
+It is a form of pseudo-tunneling, and faces the same [MTU issues](#mtu) as with any tunnel.

-Tunnels usually have a dedicated L4 proto+port, and _only_ tunneled traffic is received on that port.
-This is not the case when _funneling_, as funneled traffic will flow alongside with the real traffic, hence the reason to use a different term to avoid confusion.
+Tunnels usually have a dedicated L4 port, meaning only tunneled traffic is received on that specific protocol+port.
+This is not the case when _funneling_, as funneled traffic coexists with the regular traffic on the port, which is why the term "funneling" is used to avoid confusion.

-For example, when funneling some UDP traffic on top TCP port 80, _some_ traffic flowing will still be WEB traffic, and will be left untouched, while UDP traffic on top will be unfunneled (decapped or demultiplexed) and delivered as UDP traffic transparently.
+For instance, when funneling some UDP traffic over TCP port 80, regular web traffic will continue to flow as usual and remain unaffected, while the funneled UDP traffic will be unfunneled (decapsulated or demultiplexed) and delivered to the application transparently as UDP traffic.

 ## The life of a packet